GoogleCloudPlatform/community/tutorials/vault-injector-gke/index.md

     The first [policy binding](https://cloud.google.com/sdk/gcloud/reference/iam/service-accounts/add-iam-policy-binding) allows the Kubernetes service account
     `my-service-ksa` in the namespace `staging` to impersonate the Google service account `my-service-gsa`.
 The second policy binding allows the Google service account to sign JWTs to perform the Vault login.
 The only permission necessary for the Vault login is the `iam.serviceAccounts.signJwt` permission.
-You may consider creating a custom role with fewer privileges as we did for the service account used to configure the Vault server.
+You may consider creating a custom role with fewer privileges as you did for the service account used to configure the Vault server.

 1. Create a Kubernetes namespace and service account to match the workload identity configured in the previous step: